FatmaYgn/FatmaYgn/README.md

 -->

 # 💫 About Me:
-🌱 I am currently learning Python and PHP, focusing on expanding my skills in both back-end and front-end development.
-I am open to collaborating on projects that involve web development using PHP and performing data analysis with Python.
-Furthermore, I have a keen interest in blockchain technology and artificial intelligence, and I am excited about exploring the possibilities these fields offer.
+🌱 I graduated from the Department of Computer Education and Instructional Technology at Middle East Technical University (METU), driven by a strong passion for data science and analysis.
+As a data scientist candidate, I aim to develop my expertise in this area, utilizing my detail-oriented approach and analytical mindset to effectively understand and interpret data.
+As I enhance my skills, I am dedicated to engaging in meaningful projects that will enrich my knowledge and enable me to contribute to impactful, data-driven solutions.

  <br>

 ## 📫 Contact me: